SR 20-12:

 Interagency Policy Statement on Allowances for Credit Losses

-Applicability: This guidance is relevant for Federal Reserve supervised financial institutions,1 including those with $10 billion or less in consolidated assets, that file regulatory reports prepared in accordance with generally accepted accounting principles (GAAP).2
+Applicability: This letter and the attached interagency policy statement are relevant for Federal Reserve supervised financial institutions,2 including those with less than $10 billion in total consolidated assets, that file regulatory reports prepared in accordance with GAAP.3

-The Federal Reserve Board, the Federal Deposit Insurance Corporation, the National Credit Union Administration, and the Office of the Comptroller of the Currency (the agencies) are issuing the attached interagency policy statement in response to changes in the accounting for credit losses under U.S. generally accepted accounting principles (U.S. GAAP), as promulgated by the Financial Accounting Standards Board (FASB).3
+The Federal Reserve Board, the Federal Deposit Insurance Corporation, the National Credit Union Administration, and the Office of the Comptroller of the Currency (the agencies) are issuing the attached interagency policy statement in response to changes in the accounting for credit losses under GAAP, as promulgated by the FASB.

 The interagency policy statement describes the measurement of expected credit losses under the current expected credit losses (CECL) methodology and the accounting for impairment on available-for-sale debt securities in accordance with FASB ASC Topic 326.
-The statement also includes and updates concepts and practices detailed in existing policy statements on the allowance for loan and lease losses that remain relevant under FASB ASC Topic 326.
+The interagency policy statement also includes, and updates concepts and practices detailed in existing policy statements on the allowance for loan and lease losses that remain relevant under FASB ASC Topic 326.

-This interagency policy statement is relevant for an institution when the institution adopts FASB ASC Topic 326.4 For institutions that have adopted the accounting standard, this interagency policy statement replaces the guidance presented in two policy statements on the allowance for loan and lease losses:
+This interagency policy statement is relevant for an institution when the institution adopts FASB ASC Topic 326.4 For institutions that have adopted the accounting standard, this interagency policy statement replaces the policy statements on the allowance for loan and lease losses attached to the following SR letters:

 • SR letter 01-17, "Final Interagency Policy Statement on Allowance for Loan and Lease Losses (ALLL) Methodologies and Documentation for Banks and Savings Institutions"

-An institution should continue to refer to SR letter 06-17 and SR letter 01-17 for relevant guidance until its adoption of FASB ASC Topic 326.
+An institution should continue to refer to the policy statements attached to SR letter 06-17 and SR letter 01-17 for relevant information until it adopts FASB ASC Topic 326.

 Reserve Banks are asked to distribute this letter to the supervised institutions in their districts, as well as to appropriate supervisory and examination staff.
-Questions regarding this letter should be directed to Lara Lylozian, Deputy Associate Director and Chief Accountant-Supervision, at (202) 475-6656, or Kevin Chiu, Senior Accounting Policy Analyst, at (202) 912-4608.
-In addition, questions may be sent via the Board’s public website.6
+In addition, questions regarding this letter should be sent via the Board’s public website.6

 signed by